wittevrongelthibaut/personal-website/src/routes/blog/blogCreationPost.md

 - Sass
 - Markdown

-After following the guide, the only thing that is left is just to style your blog and to add all the content you to add.
+After following the guide, the only thing that is left is just to style your blog and to add all the content you want to add.

 ## 📝 How do I add content to my blog?